Developing Ecotourism Activities in Subic Bay

 The Lighthouse Marina Resort Legacy Foundation, through its ICCPH Program, has allowed organizations and companies to implement a holistic & comprehensive program that not only educate people about the beauty and importance of our environment but also encourage a more sustainable mindset and reduce landfill dependence towards zero waste.

-This year we are working with private organizations such as the Subic Sailing Club, Subic Indigenous People Assistance Group, Subic Bay Freeport Chamber of Commerce, and Make a Difference Travel in partnership with the Subic Bay Metropolitan Authority in developing ecotourism activities that will not only showcase the beauty of the environment in Subic Bay, but also create jobs to the local community most especially the indigenous people.
+This year we are working with private organizations such as the Subic Sailing Club, Subic Indigenous People Assistance Group, Subic Bay Freeport Chamber of Commerce, and MAD (Make a Difference) Travel in partnership with the Subic Bay Metropolitan Authority in developing ecotourism activities that will not only showcase the beauty of the environment in Subic Bay, but also create jobs to the local community most especially the indigenous people.

 Watch out for the launching of these ICCPH Tours!
 For inquiries, you may email us at firstname.lastname@example.org.